OSHA Guard Requirements for Portable Grinders: Key Rules for Compliance

 Grinder Type Maximum Angular Exposure Safety Requirement

-Bench/Floor Stands 90° Complete spindle cover
+Bench/Floor Stands 90° Cover spindle end, nut, and flanges

 Regular Inspection Protocols